dfm/nemesispy/README.rst

 correlated-k approximation, and are accelerated with the `Numba` just-in-time compiler to match the speed of compiled languages such as Fortran.
-The radiative transfer routines are based on the well-tested Nemesis (https://github.com/nemesiscode) library developed by Patrick Irwin (University of Oxford) and collaborators.
+The radiative transfer routines are based on the well-tested NEMESIS (https://github.com/nemesiscode) library developed by Patrick Irwin (University of Oxford) and collaborators.

 This package has the following features: